 Fibromyalgia Pressure Points

 Living with fibromyalgia is grueling.
-You can’t see the illness, and even though it has over 60 troublesome symptoms, many people don’t even believe the condition is real.
-Oh yeah, and there’s no cure.
-For years, there wasn’t even a test to diagnose the disease.
+You cannot see the illness, and even though it has over 60 troublesome symptoms, many people do not even believe the condition is real.
+Oh yeah, and there is no cure.
+For years, there was not even a test to diagnose the disease.
 One of the first examinations I learned about to diagnose fibromyalgia was the trigger point test.

 Rheumatologists have found that feeling pain in at least 11 of the 18 trigger pressure points could be cause for a fibromyalgia diagnosis.
 Below I share my experience with each point and what I do to manage the agony, starting from the bottom, up.

 It's no surprise that our joints are affected by fibromyalgia, as inflammation is enemy number one with this condition.
 My knees are where I (and many others) experience the most frequent pain; they feel like they are literally on fire at all times.
 The trigger point test says they should be “tender to touch" but for me, that is a gross understatement.